alexserdukov/coursera/data_science/getting_cleaning_data/project/README.md

 What you need in order to quickly observe results:

-* It is not needed to download the data manually because the script will download and unzip it for you.
+* It is not needed to download the data manually because the script will download and unzip it for you if it doesn't exist
-  If you already have the data in your PC than you can skip first two lines.
 * Run the script and wait a few seconds for completion.
 * Explore result data set in run_analysis.txt